HongzhenGit/Information-Extraction-Methods-for-Terahertz-Spectra/README.md

-# Reconstruction Methods for Terahertz Signals
+# Model-based information extraction method for terahertz Signals
-Here is the repository for my postgraduation project.
-The main focus of this project is to extract information from the spectra of magnetic waves and find its application in the real engineering industry.
-Our signal is ditributed within a limited range in the time domain and does not have a explicit function form.
+Here is the repository for my master's reearch project.
+The main focus of this project is to extract information from the spectra of terahertz pulses, and our method was successfully validated in numerical experiments as well as non-destructive applications such as coating layer detection and material characterization.
+The spectrum of our observed terahertz pulses is ditributed within 0.2-2 THz in the frequency domain.

-## Reconstruction Model in the Time Domain
+## Information extraction model in the time domain
-We consider our measured signal(the signal that has propagated through sample mediums) as a linear combination of reference signals(at different time points), based on the concept of "Time-of-Flight":
+We consider our measured signal(the terahertz pulses that has propagated through sample mediums) as a linear combination of reference signals which locate at different time points, based on the concept of "Time-of-Flight":

 ![Time_of_Flight](https://github.com/HongzhenGit/Modeling-For-Magnetic-Waves/blob/main/Assets/time_of_flight.png)